Overview

 dentures are causing sores, remove the dentures until the sores healed.

-How to Remove Patient's Dentures
+How to Remove a Person's Dentures

 .